 And the numbers could actually be even worse.
-Since the government doesn’t tell us exactly how many recipients each nonprofit servicer has, we had to do our best to estimate.
+Since the Department of Education doesn’t tell us exactly how many recipients each nonprofit servicer has, we had to do our best to estimate.

 To do that, we took the 3 million customers serviced by nonprofits and divided it by five (the total number of nonprofit servicers) to give us an estimated customer base of 600,000 per nonprofit servicer.
 But this is only an estimate.
 If MOHELA actually has less customers, then its ratio of customers to complaints could be even worse.

 If MOHELA is your student loan servicer, you may want to check out our breakdown of the biggest headaches MOHELA customers deal with.

 If you were assigned Nelnet as your student loan servicer, you could look at it one of two ways:

 - On one hand, you could be bummed that you’ve been assigned one of the “Big Four.”

 - On the other hand, you could be thankful you weren’t assigned FedLoan or Navient.

 Although it has had its own fair share of complaints, Nelnet customers tend to be much happier on the whole.